First Let’s Understand Pre-Shipment Inspection

-Technically, a pre-shipment inspection or PSI – when the Inspection is performed by Third Party Inspection Agency on behalf of Any Buyer Company at Supplier end – on or before shipment of products to Buyer.
-The Pre-shipment inspection Agency perform the Inspection as per the requirements of Buyer, these requirements many be – Sample of products, QAP, Drawings, specification, or any specific requirement of Buyer.
-The Pre-shipment Inspection can be performed at various stages as per requirements of Buyer.
-The Pre-shipment Inspection performed at various stages – such as – Raw Material stage, In-process Stage, At the Time of assembly of products, Final stage of production, Finish products, Packing & Marking of Products etc.
+Technically, a pre-shipment inspection or PSI – is when the Inspection is performed by Third Party Inspection Agency on behalf of Any Buyer Company at the Supplier end – on or before the shipment of products to the Buyer.
+The Pre-Shipment Inspection agency performs the Inspection as per the requirements of the Buyer, these requirements may be – Sample of products, QAP, Drawings, specifications, or any specific requirement of the Buyer.
+The Pre-shipment Inspection can be performed at various stages as per the requirements of the Buyer.
+The Pre-shipment Inspection is performed at various stages – such as – the Raw Material stage, In-process Stage, At the Time of assembly of products, Final stage of production, Finish products, Packing & Marking of Products, etc.

-All the Pre-shipment inspection process depends on the requirements of Buyer.
-Generally, the Third-Party Inspection Agency performing pre-shipment inspection customized the Inspection activities to meets the Buyer requirements.
-The Inspector follow to check/examine the products at various stages as per Inspection requirements many be at the different units.
-The buyers, suppliers, and agencies who usually seek this service before the products are shipped.
-The Pre-shipment Inspection is a professional service performed by Impartial Agency and it includes certain aspects that demands involvement of specialized agencies or professionals for Pre-Shipment Inspection.
+All the Pre-shipment inspection process depends on the requirements of the Buyer.
+Generally, the Third-Party Inspection Agency performing pre-shipment inspection customized the Inspection activities to meet the Buyer’s requirements.
+The Inspector follows to check/examine the products at various stages as per Inspection requirements may be at the different units.
+The buyers, suppliers, and agencies usually seek this service before the products are shipped.
+The Pre-shipment Inspection is a professional service performed by Impartial Agency and it includes certain aspects that demand the involvement of specialized agencies or professionals for Pre-Shipment Inspection.

 What are the prominent reasons for choosing the pre-shipment inspection (PSI) Agency?

-Generally, the Buyer or Supplier hiring the Pre-Shipment Inspection Service Providers consider multiple purposes for hiring the third-party inspection services.
+Generally, the Buyer or Supplier hiring the Pre-Shipment Inspection Service Providers considers multiple purposes for hiring third-party inspection services.
 Some reasons include the following:

 - Examine the quality and quantity of the goods/products